-For every dollar coming into an organization, there is a cost associated with acquiring that dollar beyond production costs.
-We include here marketing costs, advertising costs, and sales commissions.
+For every dollar earned there are costs associated with acquiring that dollar, including marketing costs, advertising costs, and sales commissions.

 It is important for a business to have a clear understanding of what costs they are willing to bear for each dollar of income.
-It is likely, in fact, that different product or service offerings within an organization are likely to have different costs.
+Often, different products or services within a single organization require different costs.

 Acme Corporation sells Widgetos, a wonderful new widget product.
-The cost of manufacturing, packaging, and distribution for each Widgeto is $1.00.
-If the business plan calls for a 10% profit off of each Widgeto sold, and the competitor’s product is sold at $2.00, perhaps we’ll want our product to be sold at $1.90 (unless we’re in the luxury goods industry – in which case we might want to price it higher!).
+The cost of manufacturing, packaging and distributing each Widgeto is $1.00.
+If the business plan calls for a 10% profit off each Widgeto sold, and the competitor’s product is sold at $2.00, perhaps we’ll want our product to be sold at $1.90.

 $1.90 – 10% profit ($0.19 per unit) = $1.71

-Another wrench-in-the-works with determining the ROI of SEO is that SEO usually produces a lot of visitors with related key phrases.
-I might have optimized content for “Manhattan Honda Dealer”, and find that I’m getting visitors who have searched for “Honda dealer in Manhattan” or “Honda civic new Manhattan”.
+Second, SEO usually produces a lot of visitors with related key phrases.
+I might have optimized content for “Manhattan Honda Dealer” and found that I’m also attracting visitors who have searched for “Honda dealer in Manhattan” or “Honda Civic new Manhattan.”
 There is a cumulative effect with SEO that spans both time and key phrases.
-And added to that is the notion that in a sound SEO initiative, more and more targeted key phrases will be added over time, which again has a cumulative positive influence on the rankings of those initial key phrases.
+Plus, with a sound SEO initiative, more and more targeted key phrases are added over time, which again has a cumulative positive influence on the rankings of those initial key phrases.

 What this means in determining ROI is that we must make some broad assumptions, basing them on averages and likelihood.
-But by understanding each of the factors, the savvy marketer can test the data against the assumptions, and help steer the strategic course.
+But by understanding the important factors, the savvy marketer can test the data against the assumptions and help steer the strategic course.

 Let’s start by looking at the initial cost of an SEO project.
-Lets say that a basic project has a setup cost of $2,200, with six months of ongoing activities at $500 per month.
-Over the course of this project, there has been a cost of $5,200.
+Let’s say that a basic project has a setup cost of $2,200, with six months of ongoing activities at $500 per month, totaling $5,200 after the six-month period.

-We show an increase over 3 years as this is a pattern that we’ve seen.
-Some key phrases will deliver more visitors quickly or evenly over a long period of time.
+We show an increase over three years, as this is a pattern we’ve seen.
+(Some key phrases will deliver more visitors quickly or evenly over a long period of time.)

 |Year 1||Year 2||Year 3|

-$5,200/1200 = $4.33 per visitor.
-Now, if one out of ten visitors becomes a customer, the cost for each customer has been $43.30.
-Depending on what we were selling, this has been a positive return on investment or not.
+What we’re selling will dictate whether this has been a fruitful investment.
 There are businesses that would gladly pay thousands of dollars for each new customer, and there are some that would pay less than $1.